-Julien-G (French, b.1976) is a painter, printmaker, illustrator, and educator currently working in New York City.
+Julien-G (French, b.1976) is a painter, printmaker, illustrator, and educator currently lives and works in New York City.

 His early aspiration to become an artist was triggered by his love of comics and cartoons.
-The humorous aesthetic and sequential structure of these media left a strong impression.
+The humorous aesthetic and sequential structure of these media left a strong impression on him.
 Later, as an art student, he rejected the contemporary academism and pseudo conceptualism of art school.
 Instead, he decided to learn directly from “the masters” and eventually find his own path as an artist.

 Julien-G studied art at Ecole Des Beaux Arts de Nantes Metropole, earning a BFA in 1998 and an MFA in 2001.
 He exhibits internationally and his work can be found in various private collections.